A Guide To Touch Stonehenge

 Direct Stonehenge Express Tour from London

 For all regular historic site tours, or people visiting Stonehenge on their own you can get up to 10 meters from Stonehenge.
 There is a low rope that acts as a guard around the Stones – this is un-obtrusive and serves as a great deterrent to people getting closer while not ruining your pictures or experience while visiting this ancient delight.
+The stones themselves rise impressively above the ground, highlighting their scale and presence in the landscape.
 Therefore, if you want to touch the Stones you really need to be on one of the special access tours.

 There were once carvings on the stones, from axe work – but over time, these have faded due to the constant touching of hands.
 Also, with people constantly touching the stones, the lichen that surrounds the stones (which is also protecting them) will be less able to grow and will mean that the stones are less protected by pollution from the environment.
+The stones, like the rest of the site, require careful preservation to maintain their historical and archaeological significance.
+Unfortunately, some tourists act like idiots by ignoring rules and endanger the site’s preservation for everyone.
 So, a combination of factors leads to a decision being made by English Heritage to stop inner circle visits to all – and given over 1 million people every year visit Stonehenge, you can see the scale of the potential problem.
+Tourists must respect the rules to ensure the site’s continued protection.

 Therefore, to preserve the history of the Stones for many more generations, the decision was taken in 1977 to give special access to a few and for the general visitors you don’t need to touch the stones to take in the magnificent feat and wonder of these great stones and how they came to this resting place.

 The last time you could touch the Stones as a normal visitor to Stonehenge was back in 1977.
 So almost 50 years ago!
 Many people remember being able to just pull up on the side of the road and walk and touch the Stones without charge.
+Before restrictions were introduced, possibly thousands of visitors touched the stones each year.
 This has changed now due to the popularity of the Stones and to help preserve the Stones.
 If you want to touch the Stones there are special access tours that enable that to happen, but they are far more expensive.

 There are two ways that visitors can touch the Stones at Stonehenge.
 One way is to take one of the premium access inner circle tours; these tours are limited to one in the morning and one in the evening and are also limited in terms of numbers.
 The other way is to visit during Summer Solstice or Winter Solstice.
 Stonehenge opens to the public during these events, and it is the only time that people can get up close to the Stones for this ancient event.